-Parish Nurses are registered nurses that promote physical, emotional, social and spiritual health.
-Parish nurses take blood pressure readings, review medications, promote health and safety, provide caregiver support and encouragement, promote blood drives and wellness programs, and visit in home and hospital settings.
+Parish nurses provide consultation regarding health care concerns and coordinate community-related health activities in which the church body can be involved.
+To promote health and safety, they provide caregiver support and encouragement, promote blood drives and wellness programs, and visit in home and in hospital settings.

 Parish nurses do not do “hands-on” nursing.
 Referrals are made to the appropriate health care agency.

-If you believe a parish nurse could help you, or if you would like to participate in WFMC’s Parish Nurse Team, please contact the church office.
+If you believe a parish nurse could help you or if you would like to participate in WFMC’s Parish Nursing Team, please contact the church office.

 Purpose: To minister to persons who are suffering grief over the loss of a loved one.

-WFMC offers grief counseling through a partnership with Hospice of the Bluegrass.
+WFMC offers grief counseling through a partnership with Bluegrass Care Navigators.
 If you are struggling with the loss of a loved one, don’t take this journey alone.
 Learn skills and find support as you live through your grief.
-Contact Judy Eldridge or Janice Purdy at 887.2696 for more information.